AndreaPerrello/Rebeca/README.md

             count:
               - '>=': 2

-...

-Aggregation entities are considered as normal entities in terms of nestability inside *$or*/*$and* keywords.
+Aggregation entities blocks are considered as entities themselves in terms of nestability inside *$or*/*$and* keywords.

 ##### Action

-...
+An action determines what is fired when the rule condition is met:

       action:
         $class: single